Papahana/Docker/README.rst

     free -h  # Ram Memory

+    ls -a # List hide files and directories

     du -sh </directory>  # To see the size of a directory.
 Less recommended -> df –ht /home du -sh /*  # Explore the size of differents directories.
 Less recommended -> df -h